mvolfik/asset-server-cpp/README.md

 ## Build and run

+_Quickstart for Debian-based systems: run `sh scripts/debian-build.sh`.
+This will install dependencies as listed build and build the project._

+_Quickstart with Docker: run `mkdir asset-data; sh scripts/docker-build-and-run.sh ./asset-data` to build the project and run it in a container._

 The project should be easy to build on any Linux system, provided you have these development libraries available:

 - Basic build tools: `git`, `cmake`, `make`